Outer functors and a general operadic framework: Abstract

-This is motivated by the case of the Lie operad $\lie$, where $\mu$ is taken to be the generator. $\flie$ is equivalent to the category of analytic functors on the opposite of the category $\gr$ of finitely-generated free groups.
+This is motivated by the case of the Lie operad $\lie$, where $\mu$ is taken to be the generator.
+By previous results of the author, when $\kring = \rat$, $\flie$ is equivalent to the category of analytic functors on the opposite $\gr\op$ of the category $\gr$ of finitely-generated free groups.
 The main result shows that $\flie^\mu$ identifies with the category of {\em outer} analytic functors on $\gr\op$, as introduced in earlier work of the author with Vespa.

+Using this identification, this theory has applications to the study of the higher Hochschild homology functors related to work of Turchin and Willwacher.